triton-inference-server/pytriton/README.md

 ## How it works?

-In NVIDIA PyTriton, same as in Flask or FastAPI, you can define any Python function that execute a Machine Learning model prediction and expose it through HTTP/gRPC API.
+In PyTriton, same as in Flask or FastAPI, you can define any Python function that execute a Machine Learning model prediction and expose it through HTTP/gRPC API.
 The library installs Triton Inference Server in your environment and use it for handling the HTTP/gRPC requests and responses.
 Our library provides a Python API that allow to attach a Python function to the Triton and a communication layer to send/receive data between Triton and the function.
 The solution helps use of the